 All business owners operating in Maine must complete an annual report filing every year.
 Not only does this report alert the state that your business is still open, but it also updates the state regarding some pertinent information regarding your business that may have changed over the course of the year.

-The report is due by June 1st each year, and we recommend filing it online to keep things simple and streamlined.
-Maine charges a $85 filing fee for this document, regardless of how you file..
+The report is due by June 1st of each year, and we recommend filing it online to keep things simple and streamlined.
+Maine charges an $85 filing fee for this document, regardless of how you file.

 In the event of a mishap or natural disaster, an insurance policy can help you navigate unexpected expenses.
 Be sure to compare your different options to get the best coverage for your particular type of business.